 1. Specify the problem

-- Determine precisely what the problem you are experiencing with the product or service is.
+- Define the problem you are experiencing with the product or service.
 Note what is defective with the product or why the service does not meet your expectations.

 - Gather all relevant documents related to your problem (invoice, contract, letter, and so on).